Yoga and Science in Pain Care: Compassion in Pain Care

 Fortunately, growing research also suggests compassion can be trained and can improve pain care and protect against practitioner burnout and empathic distress.

-Join Shelly for this webinar that will provide a guiding path to enhance compassion that can then improve pain care and the health and wellbeing of ourselves and those we serve.
+Join Shelly Prosko as she leads this webinar.
+She will provide a guiding path to enhance compassion that can then improve pain care and the health and wellbeing of ourselves and those we serve.

 Learning Objectives for Chapter 14: